devopsacademyau/2020-jun-project1-group3/README.md

 # __PROJECT - DEVOPSACADEMY - PROJECT - GROUP3__

-## __MIGRATION OF ON-PREMISES WEB APP TO CLOUD__
+## __PROJECT TITLE:  MIGRATION OF ON-PREMISES WEB APP TO CLOUD__

 ### __TEAM MEMBERS:__

-Team "Devopsacademy Project Group3" has below tech nerds contribution.
+Team "Devopsacademy Project Group3" consists of 4 tech nerds for the delivery of the Pilot project.

           * DANIEL ANDRADE
           * FERNANDO ROLNIK